-13 Strong Reasons Your Car Shakes When Accelerating & How to Fix
+15 Strong Reasons Your Car Shakes When Accelerating & How to Fix It

-Keep reading to find out why you feel vibration when accelerating, different components that cause your car to shake, and signs that you need to get your auto checked.
+Keep reading to find out the answers to why you feel vibration when accelerating, what different components cause your car to shake, and signs that you need to have your auto checked.

 1. Steering Wheel Issues

-When you drive an old vehicle and then drive a new car (same model), you will notice a slight difference in the steering wheels.
-The new steering wheel will be quicker and responsive than the old one.
+When you switch from the old to the new car (same model), you will notice a slight difference in the steering wheels.
+The new steering wheel will be quicker and more responsive than the old one.

-It only applies when you’re comparing the same vehicles.
-It’ll not be the same when you compare a new limousine with an old sports vehicle.
-Different cars need different steering capabilities.
-Some are more superior than others.
-This proves that steering wheels wear out over time.
+However, it only applies to comparing the same vehicles.
+It’ll not be the same when you compare a new limousine to an old sports vehicle.
+Different cars need different steering capabilities as some are more superior to others.
+Therefore, we can agree that steering wheels wear out over time.
 It’ll be difficult for any driver to realize the changes in their steering wheel’s response since it degrades gradually.

 Your steering wheel connects to the 4 wheels of your car.
 So many joints and moving components are required to perform efficiently at high speeds.
 If they wear out, they reduce the steering wheels’ function.
-Even though you’ll still steer, but the damaged joints will cause vibrations.
+Even though you’ll still steer, the damaged joints will cause vibrations over time.

-The steering wheel issues are quite complicated.
-You should leave steering wheel repair to professionals.
-However, be sure you sort out any steering complication once you notice.
+The steering wheel issues are quite complicated, and you should leave their repair to professionals.

 The primary purpose of engine mounts is to attach a motor to the frame of the car.
-A second goal is to reduce or dampen engine vibration, so the occupants of the vehicle don’t feel the constant vibrating or shaking of the motor while running.
+Its second goal is to absorb engine vibration so the drivers don’t feel the constant vibrating or shaking of the motor while running.

 Mounts are made from a hard rubber material, which enables them to absorb these vibrations.
 When the mount is broken or damaged, you will feel excess vibration, but other parts in the motor can also get misaligned and break since the engine isn’t in its precise location.